 Our aerial guides are trained extensively on the courses.
 They work both in normal operations and in rescue.

-We provide harnesses, helmets, gloves and guides.
+We provide harnesses, helmets, gloves, and guides.

-Our professional guides will review the procedures, explain the hazards and quickly reassure anyone who is anxious to take the tour.
-You will be clipped onto a steel cable that can support more than a ton of weight.
-At anytime during the practice zip you can decide to quit.
-You can also quit after any zip line on the Gravity Tour, but you will have to hike out as there is no road access to platforms in the middle of the tour.
+Our professional guides will review the procedures and explain the hazards during the introductory ground level zip.
+You will be double-clipped onto two steel cables, which are capable of supporting more than a ton of weight.
+At anytime during the practice zip, you can decide to quit.
+You can also quit after any zip line in the Gravity Tour, but you will have to hike out as there is no road access to platforms in the middle of the tour.